 An electric vehicle is one driven by one or more electric motors.
-It doesn't need fuel because it runs off energy stored in batteries, which are recharged using plug-and-socket connectors.
+It doesn't need fuel because it runs off of energy stored in batteries, which are recharged using plug-and-socket connectors.
 Their energy efficiency is double that of an internal combustion motor car (traditional car).

 Thanks to the use of clean and efficient energy such as electrical energy, these types of vehicles are positioning themselves as the mobility alternative of the future.